The Astronauts: Plot summary

 During the preparation of earthworks in the Tunguska area, a strange object is found and later identified as an extraterrestrial data record.
 The record contains details about the travel of a spaceship from Venus (which crashed in Tunguska) and the data record ends with an ominous message: "After two rotations the Earth will be radiated.
 When the radiation intensity drops to half, the Great Movement will commence."
-Scared, the government of the Earth (consisting of scientists) decides to send a newly built spaceship, the Kosmokrator (equipped with a vacuum tube-based computer called Marax) to Venus.
+Scared, the government of the Earth (consisting of scientists) decides to send a newly built nuclear-powered spaceship, the Kosmokrator (equipped with a vacuum tube-based computer called Marax) to Venus.

 After a few weeks, the international crew of the Kosmokrator arrives on Venus but finds no traces of life, only strange, half-destroyed technological structures like the "White Globe", a giant anti-gravity device.

 It turns out that Venus was inhabited by a warlike civilization planning to occupy the Earth.
 However, before they managed to destroy life on Earth, they themselves perished in a nuclear civil war, leaving only ruins of cities and scattered electronic records.

-Is noteworthy that narrator of the large part of the book is Kosmokrator's pilot, Robert Smith, himalaist (former participant of Khangchendzonga expedition), with African-American roots.
+The narrator for a large part of the book is the Kosmokrator's pilot, Robert Smith, a mountaineer (and former participant in a Kangchenjunga expedition) with African-American roots.

-Film adaptations

-In 1960 the film Der Schweigende Stern (The Silent Star, Milcząca Gwiazda in Polish), based on the novel, was shot in East Germany and was directed by Kurt Maetzig.
-Lem was extremely critical of the film.
-In 1962 a shortened, 79 minute version of the film was released in the United States by Crown International Pictures; it was dubbed into English and carried the title First Spaceship on Venus.

 Analysis

-In order to appease the communist censors, Lem had to include some "ideologically correct" content; which in the case of this novel include a mention that Venusian civilization's destructruction was a result of capitalism.
+In order to appease the communist censors, Lem had to include some "ideologically correct" content; which in the case of this novel include a mention that Venusian civilization's destruction was a result of capitalism.